Annual General Meeting

 Some 800 representatives from IATA's member airlines, industry associate partners, international and regional associations, leading manufacturers and industry suppliers attend this meeting annually, accompanied by a large media contingent.

-The 74th AGM will take place on 3-5 June in Sydney, See press release: Qantas to Host 74th IATA AGM in Sydney.
+The 75th AGM will take place in Seoul, 1-3 June 2019, hosted by Korean Air.
+Press release: Korean Air to Host 75th IATA AGM in Seoul

 History of AGM & World Air Transport Summit